 Parishes interested in exploring this ministry should contact the Coordinator.
 Individuals who are interested in this ministry need to talk to their incumbent before contacting the Coordinator.
 Permission must be granted from the area bishop before any discernment process can proceed.

-For information about the Community of Deacons and diaconal ministry in the Diocese of Toronto, please contact the Coordinator of Deacons, the Rev. Kyn Barker, at 416-371-4305.
+For information about the Community of Deacons and diaconal ministry in the Diocese of Toronto, please contact the Rev. Kyn Barker, Coordinator of Deacons, at 416-371-4305.